MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecating-with-statements-overview.md

 ## The implicit with statement

-The implicit with is injected automatically by the compiler in certain situations.
-The next sections describe, how this works on codeunits and pages.
+The implicit `with` is injected automatically by the compiler in certain situations.
+The next sections describe, how it works on codeunits and pages.

 ### Codeunits

-When a codeunit has the `TableNo` property set, there is an implicit with around the code inside the `OnRun` trigger.
-This is indicated with the comments in the code example below.
+When a codeunit has the `TableNo` property set, there's an implicit `with` around the code inside the `OnRun` trigger.
+The implicit `with` is indicated with the comments in the code example below.

 ```AL
 codeunit 50140 MyCodeunit